yabje/scoresaber-wiki/wiki/ranking-system.md

 When a map is ranked, it is then assigned a Performance Points (commonly referred to as *PP*) value based on an algorithm which determines the difficulty of said map, this is based of a variety of factors.

+### Unranking process
+There isn't and will not be any unranking process on ScoreSaber.
+If you're curious as to why, please refer to this question in our [FAQ](https://wiki.scoresaber.com/faq.html#why-can-a-map-not-be-unranked).
+Currently, the only way maps could ever become unranked is if the mapper is banned from ScoreSaber.
+You can be banned for various reasons such has repeatedly breaking our [rules](https://wiki.scoresaber.com/rules.html), or making one of your ranked map unavailable to everyone.
+Since ScoreSaber does not support sharing custom maps between each-other, we rely on the availability of said map from the creator only.

 For any question that was not answered on this page please refer to our [FAQ](https://wiki.scoresaber.com/ranking-system.html#FAQ)